-\blue {\it Emergence of QSL phase.}--- For $J_{1y}\geq 0.6$, we do not find a direct transition between AFM and VBS phase, and instead, a QSL phase develops in between.
+\textbf{Emergence of the QSL phase.} For $J_{1y}\geq 0.6$, we do not find a direct transition between the AFM and VBS phases, and instead, a QSL phase develops in between.
 Taking $J_{1y}=0.85$ as an example, we present the AFM order parameter in Fig.~\ref{fig:OrderParameterJ1y_04_085}(c).
-The finite-size scaling of AFM order parameter at different $J_2$ suggests the AFM order begins to vanish at $J_{c1}=J_2\simeq 0.35$ in 2D limit, which is further supported by the crossing of $\xi_m/L$.
-On the other hand, the horizontal dimer order parameter $\langle D^2_x \rangle$ in 2D limit develops above $J_{2}\simeq 0.4$, as seen in Fig.~\ref{fig:OrderParameterJ1y_04_085}(d).
-We also examine the dimerization $\ave{D_x}^2$ induced by open boundaries for further check.
-As shown in the inset of Fig.~\ref{fig:OrderParameterJ1y_04_085}(d), the extrapolated values at $J_{2}=0.4$ are zero while at $J_{2}=0.41$ the extrapolated values are 0.0012(7) for $\langle D^2_x \rangle$ and 0.0018(3) for $\langle D_x \rangle^2$.
-The results consistently suggest the onset of VBS order at $J_{c2} \simeq 0.405(5)$ and indicate a QSL phase for $0.35\lesssim J_2 \lesssim 0.4$ by excluding spin and dimer orders.
-The calculations for other $J_{1y}$ up to $J_{1y}=0.98$ are shown in Supplemental Material.
-The global phase diagram is summarized in Fig.~\ref{fig:J1xJ1yJ2phaseDiagram}, showing that a (gapless) QSL phase can develop from a DQCP.
+The finite-size scaling of the AFM order parameter at different $J_2$ suggests that the AFM order begins to vanish at $J_{c1}=J_2\simeq 0.35$ in the 2D limit, which is further supported by the crossing of $\xi_m/L$.
+The horizontal dimer order parameter $\langle D^2_x \rangle$ in the 2D limit develops above $J_{2}\simeq 0.4$, as seen in Fig.~\ref{fig:OrderParameterJ1y_04_085}(d).
+We also examine the dimerization $\ave{D_x}^2$ induced by open boundaries as a further check.
+As shown in the inset of Fig.~\ref{fig:OrderParameterJ1y_04_085}(d), the extrapolated values at $J_{2}=0.4$ are zero whereas those at $J_{2}=0.41$ are 0.0012(7) for $\langle D^2_x \rangle$ and 0.0018(3) for $\langle D_x \rangle^2$.
+The results consistently suggest the onset of the VBS order at $J_{c2} \simeq 0.405(5)$ and indicate a QSL phase for $0.35\lesssim J_2 \lesssim 0.4$ by excluding spin and dimer orders.
+The calculations for other $J_{1y}$ up to $J_{1y}=0.98$ are shown in the Supplemental Information.
+The global phase diagram is presented as Fig.~\ref{fig:J1xJ1yJ2phaseDiagram} and shows that a (gapless) QSL phase can develop from a DQCP.